Blog > Making of Mud Cells>

 ᨒHere are some photos of Sunjoo’s personal Microbial Fuel Cell experiments.
 And the first big batch created with students.

-ᨒIt was a success.
+ᨒIt was a success, and a nice surprising discovery.
 The different mud from different places started to create different amount of voltage and current over time.
-Usually with the microbial fuel cells, it takes at least a few days for the electricity to be generated, and the more you wait, the more the amount of energy climbs up, as the bacteria settles into the bottom of the mud at the anode more and more.
+Usually with the microbial fuel cells, it takes at least a few days for the electricity to be generated, and the more you wait, the more the amount of energy climbs up, as the bacteria multiplies and settles into the bottom of the mud at the anode.

-ᨒAfter about two weeks, the most powerful mud jars each produce about 0.75V and 1.2mA.
+ᨒAfter about two weeks, the most powerful mud jars each produced about 0.75V and 1.2mA.
 Mud from the river Gender and Dommel at the South of Eindhoven produce the most electricity.

 ᨒ Graphs of Voltage and Current measurements from day 1 to 145.

-𖡼 This is a microbial fuel cell about 2 weeks old.
+𖡼 This in th video, is a microbial fuel cell about 2 weeks old.
 At the time of measuring with the scope, the cell was giving off 0.25V and 0.20mA of electricity.